slow periods in busienss

 3. Monthly Minimums or Other Minimum Factoring Requirements

 Some factoring companies require clients to commit to factoring a minimum number or dollar amount of invoices every month or every quarter.
 If they fail to meet these minimums a penalty fee is assessed.
-Being locked in to factoring minimums may not be what is best for an organization.
+Being locked into factoring minimums may not be what is best for an organization.
 Factoring is a financing tool meant to help an organization grow more quickly, but mandated factoring isn’t always what’s best for a business.
 We don’t require clients to commit to factoring minimums.
 They have the freedom to factor only when it’s best for their business.

 4. Introductory Rates, Fees or Other Conditions

 Some factoring companies offer low introductory rates to new clients, then down the line they lower advance rates and raise factoring fees, quickly wiping out any savings enjoyed during the introductory period.
-In other cases, factoring companies offer what sounds like a low fee, but fine print reveals the fee is applied weekly or progressively, which then also costs the client more.
+In other cases, factoring companies offer what sounds like a low fee, but the fine print reveals the fee is applied weekly or progressively, which then also costs the client more.
 We value transparency and simplicity.
-As our client, you will know what your advance rate and factoring fees will be from the outset, so you can make financial decisions in the best interests of your organization.
+As our client, you will know what your advance rate and factoring fees will be from the outset so you can make financial decisions in the best interests of your organization.

 5. Lost Customers

-When an organization factors invoices, the relationships they have with their customers may also be impacted by the factoring company they chose to do business with.
+When an organization factors invoices, the relationships they have with their customers may also be impacted by the factoring company they choose to do business with.
 A factoring company that engages in strong-arm collections tactics or pressures customers to pay more quickly could result in lost customers for a business.
 We view factoring as a tool our clients can use to grow their business and we want clients to use our services for as long as it benefits their bottom line.
 This view to the long term means we extend a high level of professional, courteous customer service to our clients’ customers as well.

 Another way we help improve cash flow without jeopardizing customer relationships is through non-notification factoring.
 With non-notification factoring, the customer may never know an company is utilizing invoice factoring because the process is white-labeled to the organization almost completely, providing a seamless customer experience.